 For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
-Your rent will be reviewed each year by a set formula using the Consumer Price Index (CPI) for the previous 12 months plus 1.00%.
+Your rent will be reviewed each year by a set formula using the Retail Prices Index (RPI) for the previous 12 months plus %.
 For more information, see the Rent Review section in the 'Summary of Costs' document which includes an example of how rent could increase over a 5 year period.
 A worked example demonstrating how the rent is calculated at review is also set out in Appendix 2 of the lease.
 You can buy up to 100% of your home.
-Bromford Housing Shannon Way, Ashchurch, Tewkesbury, Gloucestershire, GL20 8ND Under a shared ownership lease, you pay for a percentage share of the market value of a home.
+At 100% ownership, the leasehold title remains in your name but your shared ownership obligations fall away CHP Chelmsford, CM2 5LB Under a shared ownership lease, you pay for a percentage share of the market value of a home.
 You enter into a lease agreement with the landlord and agree to pay rent to the landlord on the remaining share.
+Up to £500 a year for the first 10 years starting from the lease start date to help with essential repairs.
+This home is a shared ownership resale.6 years remaining in the initial repair period For more information, see section 5, 'Maintaining and living in the home', in the 'Key information about shared ownership' document.
 When you give the landlord notice that you intend to sell your share in your home, the landlord has 8 weeks to find a buyer.
 The landlord may offer to buy back your share, but only in exceptional circumstances and if they have funds available.
 If they do not find a buyer within 8 weeks, you can sell your share yourself on the open market.
 For example, through an estate agent.
-You cannot keep pets at the home.
+You can keep pets at the home.
 You can rent out a room in the home, but you must live there at the same time.
-You cannot sublet (rent out) your entire home unless you either: own a 100% share; or have your landlord's permission which they will only give in exceptional circumstances (see section 1.5 in 'Key information about shared ownership' document)
+You cannot sublet (rent out) your entire home unless you either: